Be alert of possible abuses during your journey. For more information consult: Stay safe on your journey.

 We also invite you to take a look at the Information brochure for people seeking protection.

-Entry to Switzerland for Ukrainian nationals and Ukrainian resident permit holders
+Entry to Switzerland for Ukrainian nationals and Ukrainian residence permit holders

-For additional information please visit the dedicated page of the Swiss migration authorities: Questions and answers for refugees from Ukraine or send an email at [email protected].
+For additional information, please visit the dedicated page of the Swiss migration authorities: Questions and answers for refugees from Ukraine, or send an email to [email protected].

 You can also select the dedicated webpage of your Canton of residence in the following document to obtain more specific information provided by local competent authorities.

-Persons seeking protection who are eligible for protection status S include:
+You are usually eligible for protection status S if you are:

 - Ukrainian citizens who were resident in Ukraine before 24 February 2022;